 Russia, Ukraine, and Belarus Ministries (RUBM)

-Russia is by far the world’s largest country, spreading across Eastern Europe and Northern Asia over a total of 9 time zones.
-The population of Russia today is estimated at around 142 million, and the 160 ethnic groups speak some 100 languages.
+Russia is by far the world’s largest country, spreading across Eastern Europe and Northern Asia over a total of nine time zones.
+The population of Russia today is estimated at around 144 million, and the 160 ethnic groups speak some 100 languages.

-Belarus is a landlocked republic in east Central Europe with a population of 9.5 million.
-Belarus became independent in 1992, though government restrictions on certain rights such as freedom of speech, the press, and religion continue.
+Belarus is a landlocked republic in Eastern Europe with a population of 9.5 million.
+Belarus became independent in 1992, though government restrictions on certain rights such as freedom of speech, the press and religion continue.
 Political and economic growth remain slow.

-TWR has been preparing radio programs in the Russian language since 1958, and in the Ukrainian language since about 1962.
-Today there are two recording studios in Russia, two in Ukraine, and one in Belarus, where national coworkers produce programs to be transmitted from medium wave outlets in Estonia and Moldova, and a few very small local FM stations in Siberia.
+TWR has been preparing radio programs in the Russian language since 1958 and in the Ukrainian language since about 1962.
+Today, there are two recording studios in Russia, two in Ukraine and one in Belarus, where national coworkers produce programs to be transmitted from medium wave outlets in Estonia and Moldova.
+In addition, there are a few small local FM stations in Siberia.